rubenk/pdns/docs/backends/generic-sql.rst

 From now on, valid notifies from 203.0.113.53 that list a NS record containing 'autoslave.example.com' will lead to the provisioning of a slave domain under the account 'internal'.
-See `Supermaster <modes-of-operation.md#supermaster-automatic-provisioning-of-slaves>`__ for details.
+See :ref:`supermaster-operation` for details.

 Master operation